haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/deployment/pipeline/technical-details.md

 2. Pull code and configuration updates from source control.
 3. If you use {{site.data.var.ee}}, stop queue workers.
 4. Use the `magento app:config:import` command to import configuration changes in the production system.
-5. If you installed components that changed the database schema, run `magento setup:upgrade --keep-generated` to update the database schema and data, preserving generated static files.
+5. If you installed 组件 that changed the database schema, run `magento setup:upgrade --keep-generated` to update the database schema and data, preserving generated static files.
 5. To set system-specific settings, use either the `magento config:set` command or environment variables.
 6. To set sensitive settings, use either the `magento config:sensitive:set` command or environment variables.
 7. Clean (also referred to as _flush_) the Magento cache.